 Approval from the Administrator is required where captured water is to be reused on roadworks.

 8.1.2 Discharge

-Runoff from site including releases from sediment basins shall comply with the following unless varied by MRTS52 Annexure Clause 3.1:
+Runoff from site including releases from sediment basins shall comply with the following unless varied by Clause 3.1 of Annexure MRTS52.